top of page

 What is a Cataract?

 Originally, the procedure to remove a cataract involved using a diamond blade to make a small incision in the cornea, the clear outer coating of the eye.
 The surgeon would then insert a small, ultrasound wave-emitting probe to soften the cataract enough to be suctioned out of the cornea.
 Once the cataract was cleared, only the thin outer membrane of the cornea—the lens capsule—remained.
-An intraocular lens (IOL) would be inserted onto the lens capsule, allowing light to once again safely pass through to the retina.
+During your cataract surgery, your cloudy natural lens is replaced with an intraocular lens, or IOL.
+These lenses can restore or even enhance your eyesight, reducing or eliminating the need for eyewear after your surgery.
+Our team offers a range of IOLs that are personalized to match your vision’s specific needs.

 What does surgery day look like?